biemond/biemond-orawls/README.markdown

          log_output:           *logoutput

 ### orawls::utils::webtier
-add an OHS instance to a WebLogic Domain and in the Enterprise Manager
+add an OHS instance to a WebLogic Domain and in the Enterprise Manager, optional with OHS OAM Webgate

     $default_params = {}
     $webtier_instances = hiera('webtier_instances', {})